Maroons: Haiti

-The French encountered many forms of slave resistance during the 17th and 18th centuries, in Saint Domingue, which later came to be called Haiti.
+The French encountered many forms of slave resistance during the 17th and 18th centuries in Saint Domingue, which later came to be called Haiti.
 Formerly enslaved Africans who fled to remote mountainous areas were called marron (French) or mawon (Haitian Creole), meaning 'escaped slave'.
 The Maroons formed close-knit communities that practised small-scale agriculture and hunting.
 They were known to return to plantations to free family members and friends.
-On a few occasions, they also joined the Taíno settlements, who had escaped the Spanish in the 17th century.
+On a few occasions, they also joined Taíno settlements, who had escaped the Spanish in the 17th century.

 In the late 17th and early 18th centuries, there were a large number of Maroons living in the Bahoruco mountains.
 In 1702, a French expedition against them killed three Maroons and captured 11, but over 30 evaded capture, and retreated further into the mountainous forests.
 Further expeditions were carried out against them with limited success, though they did succeed in capturing one of their leaders, Michel, in 1719.
 In subsequent expeditions, in 1728 and 1733, French forces captured 46 and 32 Maroons respectively.
 No matter how many detachments were sent against these Maroons, they continued to attract runaways.
-Expeditions in 1740, 1742, 1746, 1757 and 1761 had minor successes against these Maroons, but failed to destroy their hideaways.
+Expeditions in 1740, 1742, 1746, 1757 and 1761 had minor successes against these Maroons but failed to destroy their hideaways.